-The ideal board size depends on the size of the organization and its diversification.
-The Board of Directors (BOD) manages the work of organizations, and all work is done under the supervision or guidance of the BOD.
+The ideal board size depends on the size of the organisation and its diversification.
+The board of directors (BOD) manages the work of organisations, and all work is done under the supervision or guidance of the BOD.
 They resolve issues related to any transactions and any conflict that arises between parties.
 Under the supervision of an efficient BOD, a firm's performance can be enhanced.
 Some aspects of the relationship between a BOD and a firm's performance have been explored in the literature.
-Riaz, Khan, and Shaheen (2017) report that there is a significant relationship between board size and firm performance based on their study of 168 listed companies of the Lahore Stock Exchange (LSE).
-Yasser et al. (2011) explore the significant relationship between board size and firm performance through return on equity (ROE), and return on assets (ROA) in the 30 Pakistan listed firms used in the study.
-Nicholson and Kiel (2007) report that the board of directors are the main resources of the organizations that are linked with the external environment or provide unique resources to the organizations.
-Prior studies indicate that there is an insignificant relationship between board size and firm performance for small sized firms (Chbib and Page, 2020).
-One plausible explanation is that with a large board more problems arise due to communication gaps, coordination issues and differences in interests.
+Riaz et al. (2017) report that there is a significant relationship between board size and firm performance based on their study of 168 listed companies of the Lahore Stock Exchange (LSE).
+Yasser et al. (2011) explore the significant relationship between board size and firm performance through return on equity (ROE) and return on assets (ROA) in the 30 Pakistan listed firms used in the study.
+Nicholson and Kiel (2007) report that the BOD are the main resources of the organisations that are linked with the external environment or provide unique resources to the organisations.
+Prior studies indicate that there is an insignificant relationship between board size and firm performance for small sized firms (Chbib & Page, 2020).
+One plausible explanation is that with a large BOD, more problems arise due to communication gaps, coordination issues, and differences in interests.
 If these issues that are associated with a large board are resolved, then firm performance should improve.